ithink20/diff-patch/README.md

 # diff-patch
-A data comparision (line-oriented) tool that calculates and displays the difference b/w two files.
+A data comparision tool that calculates and displays the difference b/w two files.